anime-dl/anime-downloader/README.md

 ## Features

 - Download or stream any episode or episode range of any anime.
+- Have a locally stored anime list to track your progress and stream anime using the watch command.
 - Specify the quality you want to stream or download.
 - Search and download.
 - Save yourselves from those malicious ads.